UC-MACSS/persp-model_W17/students/Ochoa_Erin/PS7/ps7-emo.md

     ## ---
     ## Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1

+The ANOVA results indicate that while both the GAM models including Expend are statistically significantly different (p&lt;.001) from the model that excludes it, the model including the linear term has a higher F-statistic than the model with the fifth-order polynomial term (99.6072613 compared to 17.5895704, respectively).
+This is evidence that the relatinoship between instructional expenditures per student and out-of-state tuition is actually linear.
+This is contrary to our earlier explorations, in which the fifth-order term resulted in homoscedastic residuals while the simple bivariate regression resulted in heteroscedastic residuals, indicating that the fit of the fifth-order polynomial model was better than that of the simple bivariate model.
+The greater F-statistic for the model with the linear expenditure term suggests that once the other covariates are taken into account, the relationship between expenditure and out-of-state tuition becomes linear.

 ``` r
 gam_college_ex_grad = gam(Outstate ~ PrivateRC + bs(Room.Board, df = 5) + bs(PhD, df=5) + bs(perc.alumni,df=5) + I(Expend) + I(Expend ** 2) + I(Expend ** 3) + I(Expend **4) + I(Expend ** 5), data = college_train70)
 gam_college_lin_grad = gam(Outstate ~ PrivateRC + bs(Room.Board, df=5) + bs(PhD, df=5) + bs(perc.alumni,df=5) + I(Expend) + I(Expend ** 2) + I(Expend ** 3) + I(Expend **4) + I(Expend ** 5) + Grad.Rate, data = college_train70)